hoanhan101/gray/_pages/about.md

 Github.
 The other one, [101+ Coding Interview Challenges](https://github.com/hoanhan101/algo), attracts 2,000+ subscribers.

-I have been spending a lot of time working on these projects as well as writing about tech, business, work and life.
-If you're interested in getting updates on my latest insights, projects and becoming better a software engineer and a better person overall, feel free to join my [Insights mailing list here →](https://tinyletter.com/hoanhan)
+Other than spending time working on these technical projects, I also enjoy reading, writing about business, happiness, philosophy of work and life.
+I believe that by self-educating on these topics, I am investing a great deal in myself, my knowledge onto the world, my hobbies, my relationships that could help me live a more meaningful and fulfilling life.
+And this is just as important as mastering my engineering craft.
+I am hoping to share those experiences with you too.

-Lastly, ping me at [hoanhan101@gmail.com](mailto:hoanhan101@gmail.com) in case you need anything.
+If you're interested in getting updates on my latest insights, projects and becoming better a software engineer as well as a better person overall, feel free to join my [Insights mailing list here →](https://tinyletter.com/hoanhan)

 Have a wonderful day,